Algorithms for ridge estimation with convergence guarantees: Abstract

 \section{Abstract}

 The extraction of filamentary structure from a point cloud is discussed.
 The filaments are modeled as ridge lines or higher dimensional ridges of an underlying density.
-We propose two novel algorithms, and provide theoretical guarantees for their convergences.
-We consider the new algorithms as alternatives to the Subspace Constraint Mean Shift (SCMS) algorithm that do not suffer from a shortcoming of the SCMS that is also revealed in this paper.
+We propose two novel algorithms, and provide theoretical guarantees for their convergences, by which we mean that the algorithms can asymptotically recover the full ridge set.
+We consider the new algorithms as alternatives to the Subspace Constrained Mean Shift (SCMS) algorithm for which no such theoretical guarantees are known.